-“During the initial days of my career, I wasn’t efficient enough to cope with pressure and meeting deadlines and often made mistakes.
-I would overlook errors and not come up with quality work because I would hurry to meet the time constraints.
-There were times when I failed to manage and cope up with the demands of the job.
+“During the initial days of my career, I wasn’t efficient enough to cope with pressure and meet deadlines and often made mistakes.
+I would overlook errors and not produce quality work because I would hurry to meet the time constraints.
+Sometimes I failed to manage and cope with the demands of the job.
 But now, I can confidently assure you that I have turned it into my most prominent quality.
-Those days of failure taught me the techniques of working under pressure and organizing the schedule to handle the numerous jobs at hand without compromising quality and maintaining deadlines.”
+Those days of failure taught me the techniques of working under pressure and organizing the schedule to handle the numerous jobs without compromising quality and maintaining deadlines.”

 11. Why Do You Feel You Are The Most Suited For This Role?

-The interviewers would like you to talk about your strengths, highlighting why they should consider you an able candidate.
-Talk about your educational qualifications, professional and personality skills that would help you be the best candidate for the role of a court clerk.
+The interviewers would like you to discuss your strengths, highlighting why they should consider you an able candidate.
+Talk about your educational qualifications and professional and personality skills that would help you be the best candidate for the role of a court clerk.

 “I feel that my data entry and computer skills, experience in legal documentation and record-keeping, administrative and managerial skills, and a degree in political science make me an able candidate for the role.
 Moreover, I possess a calm and determined personality to handle stressful work environments while maintaining my composure, and always try to maximize my focus, attention to detail, and multitasking abilities.”